-- A. Except as otherwise provided for nonconforming residential uses under 19.080.080 C below, wWhenever a nonconforming structure that does not comply with the development standards of the underlying zone, including setbacks, height of structures, distances between structures, parking or the use of which does not conform with the regulations of the underlying zone, is destroyed by fire or other calamity, by act of God, or by the public enemy to the extent of 50 percent or less, as outlined in subsection D below, the structure may be restored and the nonconforming use may be resumed, provided that all required permits are obtained and the restoration construction is started within one year 90 days and diligently pursued to completion. - B. Whenever a nonconforming non-residential structure is destroyed by fire or other calamity, by act of God, or by the public enemy, and the destruction exceeds 50 percent, as outlined by subsection D below, or the nonconforming structure is voluntarily demolished or is required by law to be demolished, the structure shall not may be restored subject to the granting of a conditional use permit. except in in full conformity with the regulations of the zone in which it is located. - C. A-Whenever a nonconforming single or multiple family residential use structure is destroyed by fire or other calamity, by act of God, or by the public enemy, and the destruction exceeds that has been destroyed by more than 50 percent as outlined in subsection D below, the structure may be restored subject to the granting of a minor conditional use permit and affirmative determination of all of the following findings: - 1.
-The restoration of the nonconforming single or multiple family residential use will not adversely affect or be detrimental to the health, safety, and general welfare of the public or property or improvements within the area-: - 2.
-The restoration of the nonconforming or multiple family residential use is substantially compatible with existing and proposed uses in the general area, including factors relating to the nature of its location, operation, building design, and site design; and - The restoration of the nonconforming or multiple family residential use will protect a valuable property investment. - 4.
-The restoration of the nonconforming multiple family residential structure(s) shall comply with the minimum development standards for multiple family residences in effect at the time of re-construction.
-The number of units allowed to be re-established through the granting of a Minor Conditional Use Permit within any given project site cannot exceed the number of non-conforming units that existed on the property prior to destruction, even if a project can be designed to comply with current development standards with more units than the number existing prior to destruction.
+- A. Whenever a nonconforming structure is destroyed by fire or other calamity, by act of God, or by the public enemy to the extent of 50 percent or less, as outlined in subsection D below, the structure may be restored and the nonconforming use may be resumed, provided that all required permits are obtained and the restoration construction is started within one year and diligently pursued to completion. - B. Whenever a nonconforming non-residential structure is destroyed by fire or other calamity, by act of God, or by the public enemy, and the destruction exceeds 50 percent, as outlined by subsection D below, the structure may be restored subject to the granting of a conditional use permit. - C. Whenever a nonconforming residential structure is destroyed by fire or other calamity, by act of God, or by the public enemy, and the destruction exceeds 50 percent as outlined in subsection D below, the structure may be restored subject to the granting of a minor conditional use permit and affirmative determination of all of the following findings:

-D. The extent of damage or partial destruction shall be based upon the ratio of the estimated cost of restoring the nonconforming structure to its condition prior to such damage or partial destruction to the estimated cost of duplicating the entire structure as it existed prior thereto.
+- 1. The restoration of the nonconforming residential use will not adversely affect or be detrimental to the health, safety, and general welfare of the public or property or improvements within the area; - 2.
+The restoration of the nonconforming residential use is substantially compatible with existing and proposed uses in the general area, including factors relating to the nature of its location, operation, building design, and site design; and - 3.
+The restoration of the nonconforming residential use will protect a valuable property investment. - D. The extent of damage or partial destruction shall be based upon the ratio of the estimated cost of restoring the nonconforming structure to its condition prior to such damage or partial destruction to the estimated cost of duplicating the entire structure as it existed prior thereto.
 Estimates for this purpose shall be made by or shall be reviewed and approved by the Building Official and the Community & Economic Development Director or his/her designee and shall be based on the minimum cost of construction in compliance with the Building Code.

-19.080.090 Revocation of Nonconforming Structure or Use.
-Rights.
+19.080.090 Revocation of Nonconforming Rights.